 - low libido

-Menopausal symptoms are indications of a deeper imbalance in the body, and by treating the underlying cause the symptoms are also alleviated.
-Acupuncture has been found to reduce the intensity and severity of hot flushes, while Chinese herbs can strengthen adrenals and regulate the liver, providing relief from hot flushes and night sweats, insomnia, anxiety and other symptoms of menopause, and addressing any underlying imbalances.
+Acupuncture has been found to reduce the intensity and severity of hot flushes (1), while Chinese herbs can strengthen adrenals (2) and regulate the liver.
+A study in 2011 found that “application of the combination of Chinese herbal medicine and acupuncture proved as effective as hormone therapy in the treatment of menopause-related symptoms” (3).
 These gentle natural treatments help the body to self-regulate without the need for artificial hormones, supporting the transition into menopause so you feel more like yourself again, with renewed health and vitality.

 So what is causing the hot flushes?